 Generally, my Xcut scissors are all I need for cutting felt, but I occasionally turn to my Fiskars Micro-Tip Scissors (middle left) for more intricate cutting.
-I don't find these quite as comfortable to use as the Xcut scissors but the sharp tip makes them useful when small snips and cuts are called for.
+I don't find these quite as comfortable to use as the Xcut scissors but the sharp and precise tip makes them useful when small snips and cuts are called for.

 2. Glue gun

 I am so often asked what the best glue gun is to use for making felt flowers: hot melt or cool melt, mini or professional, cordless or mains connected?
 There are a few choices to make when purchasing a glue gun.